keikai/doc/dev-ref/Features_and_Usages.md

 - If you enter edit mode in Excel and select the text `=sum(1,2)` and copy it, and then paste it to a cell in Keikai, Keikai will get the formula, just like you typed a formula into the Keikai cell.

-### limitation

-If you copy multiline text (multiple lines with line breaks in between) from an Excel cell and paste it into Keikai, the multiline text will be displayed in multiple cells.
-For example if the data in an Excel cell contains 3 rows, ROW1, ROW2 and ROW3; after pasting to Keikai A1 cell, the data will be displayed in 3 consecutive cells: A1 (containing ROW1), A2 (containing ROW2), and A3 (containing ROW3).

 ### Paste Special